Hard Work, Helping Hands

 Cruz dedicated his freshman year to taking the prerequisites for the finance major, pushing aside his generals.
 As he took those classes, he found that his interest in finance grew tremendously.
 He applied to the program at the end of his freshman year and entered at the start of his sophomore year.

 While he loved his classes, Cruz found his first semester at BYU difficult.
 As an international student who spoke English as a second language, Cruz had a hard time feeling like he fit in.
 “I never felt discriminated against or anything like that,” he says.
 “I never felt rejected by the student body, but at the same time, I didn’t feel like I belonged on campus.”

 However, as soon as Cruz stepped into the business school, those feelings of estrangement washed away.
 Cruz remembers as a freshman going to a meeting for the BYU Finance Society, an organization led by students interested in a career in finance, before applying to the program.
 At this meeting, Cruz immediately received individualized help.
-Tracie Laham, advisor for the group, recognized that Cruz was new and took him aside that night to give him advice about his future.
+Tracie Laham, advisor for the group, recognized that Cruz was new and took him aside that night to give him advice about applying to the finance major.
 Laham even helped Cruz find an internship after his sophomore year with a company that often hired international students.

 “Even without asking, I received help and answers to my questions.
 None of my professors withheld their assistance,” says Cruz.
 “I met with a lot of professors after hours to go over the material, to try to understand the classes and the programs better.”

 Cruz’s fellow students were essential to his education as well.
 Most of his classes in the finance department were team based, which created opportunities for him to gain experience interacting with people in a business setting.
 These opportunities also allowed him to learn how to be accountable not only to himself but to his team.